 As your clinical exposure increases, you will return to the University at regular intervals between placements for consolidation weeks.
 This will enable further teaching around public health, research methods or professionalism, additional clinical skills training and simulation relevant to a forthcoming placement, inter-professional education, reflection, careers support and contact with your personal tutor.

 How will I be assessed?

-The assessment methods on this programme include research projects and written assignments, objective structured clinical examinations (OSCEs), and written examinations including short answer tests.
+The assessment methods on this programme include research projects and written assignments, objective structured clinical examinations (OSCEs), and written examinations.
 Your skills and professionalism will also be assessed on clinical placements and via a portfolio.

 Who will be teaching me?

 You will be taught by a team of medical practitioners, other health professionals and academics who have a comprehensive range of medical and surgical specialities.
 These include mental health and primary care professionals, biomedical scientists, public health specialists, psychologists, medical education and clinical researchers, legal experts, sociologists and nurses.